 After cooling completely out of the oven, let the pie spend a little time in the refrigerator.
 You know, just chilling.

-I love sharing great recipes and finds with all of you and I can’t wait to hear your feedback on the sour cream apple pie.
+I love sharing great recipes with all of you and I can’t wait to hear your feedback on the sour cream apple pie.
 I hope it becomes a family favorite!